Music of Germany: Neue Deutsche Welle

 Neue Deutsche Welle (NDW) is an outgrowth of British punk rock and new wave which appeared in the mid-to late 1970s.
-It was arguably the first successful unique German form of Pop music, but was limited in its stylistic devices (funny lyrics and surreal composition and production).
+It was arguably the first successful unique German form of Pop music, but was limited in its stylistic devices (humorous lyrics and surreal composition and production).
 Though it was a huge success in Germany itself in the 1980s, this was not long-lasting mostly due to over-commercialization.
 Some artists became famous internationally like Nena, Trio, Falco (from Austria) and Joachim Witt.

 Popular artists

 In the 1980s and 1990s most German-language popular music was sung by male solo artists.
 Very popular singers are Udo Jürgens, Udo Lindenberg, Herbert Grönemeyer, Marius Müller-Westernhagen, Peter Maffay and BAP.

 Udo Jürgens has maintained a large following since the late 60s and still sold out entire soccer stadiums during concerts in 2012.
 Grönemeyer also has managed to maintain his success up to today.
 Maffay developed from Schlager to rock and has a large but delimited fan base—he is seldom played on the radio.
 BAP, who sing in Kölsch, the dialect of their hometown Cologne, enjoy success nationwide.